TMFNK/openreg/README.md

-# 📄 Project Description Document

-**OpenReg: Synthetic Regulatory Reporting & Controlling Data Platform**
+# OpenReg: Synthetic Regulatory Reporting & Controlling Data Platform

 _A non-technical overview for business stakeholders_

-🔔 ** 08-12-2025 Critical Issues Update Complete** – Production-Ready Implementation
+### 🔔 ** 08-12-2025 Critical Issues Update Complete** – Production-Ready Implementation

 This project has been enhanced with enterprise-grade security, scalability, and reliability features, resolving all critical gaps for real banking implementations.

+---

 ### **What This Project Demonstrates**